 The European festival of beer, Oktoberfest is Bavaria’s most important period of celebration and one of the top festivals in Europe in September.
 Mainly held in Munich, Germany, the festival is a folk celebration of Bavarian culture, first instituted in the year 1810.
 The city comes to a standstill for much of the festival, with food and beer stalls coming up everywhere.
 Parades in traditional costumes held by restaurateurs and riflemen are highlights of the fest.

 Oktoberfest 2018 Dates: September 22

 10. Rock Im Park, Nuremberg

 Set to be one of the most popular European rock festivals 2018, Rock Im Park takes place in Nuremberg and has been headlined by the most famous international rock acts since 1985.
-Held at Zeppelinfeld, the festival has seen such legends of rock as David Bowie, Eddie van Halen, Guns n Roses, Metallica, Rage Against the Machine, and Foo Fighters perform here.
+Held at Zeppelinfeld, the festival has seen such legends of rock like David Bowie, Eddie Van Halen, Guns n Roses, Metallica, Rage Against the Machine, and Foo Fighters perform here.
 In combination with the Rock Im Ring, the festival sees a footfall of 150,000 and is one of the best festivals in Europe.

 Rock Im Park 2019 Dates: 7 – 9 June